Rashedujjaman/portfolio/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## 🔥 Firebase Setup

+This project uses Firebase for backend services.
+To set up Firebase:

+1. **Quick Setup**: Follow the detailed guide in [FIREBASE_SETUP.md](./FIREBASE_SETUP.md)
+2. **Update Configuration**: Replace the placeholder values in `src/environments/environment.ts` with your Firebase configuration
+3. **Create Admin User**: Set up an admin user in Firebase Authentication with custom claims
+4. **Deploy Rules**: Use `firebase deploy --only firestore:rules,storage` to deploy security rules

+### Admin Panel Access

+- Navigate to `/admin/login`
+- Use your Firebase admin credentials
+- Access the dashboard to manage content dynamically

+## 🏗️ Project Features

+- **Dynamic Content Management**: Update all content through the admin panel
+- **Firebase Integration**: Real-time data synchronization
+- **Authentication**: Secure admin access with Firebase Auth
+- **File Upload**: Image and document management with Firebase Storage
+- **Responsive Design**: Optimized for all devices
+- **SEO Optimized**: Meta tags and structured data

+## 🔧 Development server

 ## 🔨 Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: